ahmedgfathy/glocloud/README.md

 ### 🏢 Company Branding Setup

-PM Cloud supports full company branding customization:
+Glo Cloud supports full company branding customization:

 1. **🔑 Login as Super Admin** using the credentials from your `.env` file
 2. **⚙️ Navigate to Admin → Company Settings**